About This Article:

 Responsible Drug Testing

+Drug testing can be a useful tool for employers, schools, and parents when done responsibly.
+According to ACAS guidance on substance abuse at work, it is important to understand the limitations of drug tests and use the results appropriately.
 Urine drug tests cannot determine frequency of drug use, when the drug was last taken, or whether the individual is impaired.
 A positive test only indicates past drug exposure.
 A faint line may simply mean a very low level of metabolites that is still above the cutoff level.

 Rather than immediately punishing a positive test, the first step should be an open conversation.
 Find out if the drug use was accidental or unknowing.
 Prescription drugs, CBD products, herbal supplements, and food like poppy seeds can cause unexpected positives.
 Some people may use drugs occasionally recreationally without having a substance abuse problem.

 Understand why the drug use occurred before deciding how to handle the situation.
 Provide education, counselling, and support.
 With teenagers in particular, overly harsh punishments can be counterproductive.
 A more compassionate approach is usually more effective at reducing future drug use.
+For more information on workplace drug testing policies, consult your HR department or employment law advisor.

 Drug testing policies and procedures should be clearly communicated to those being tested.
 Random testing and observed specimen collection can seem invasive if expectations were not set beforehand.
 Ensure proper informed consent while protecting individual privacy as much as possible.